aalolexx/awt-pj-ws2425-3d-realtime-reconstruction/README.md

 ```

 Each module has a **visualize** param which decides
-for each step if it should generate visual output directley in the pipeline.
+for each step if it should generate visual output directly in the pipeline.

 With the **approach** parameter (only in MeshGenerator) you can decide which mesh generation approach is used.
 In the Picture you can see the currently supported options.